zzdtravel

 Catedral de Guadalajara

-Catedral de Guadalajara-October 2024
+Catedral de Guadalajara-December 2024

 Guadalajara’s cathedral is the city’s most conspicuous landmark with distinctive neo-Gothic towers built after an earthquake toppled the originals in 1818.
 Begun in 1561 and consecrated in 1618, the building is almost as old as the city itself.
 Time your visit right and you’ll see light filter through stained-glass of the Last Supper above the altar and hear a working pipe organ rumble sweetly from the rafters.